gbengataylor/quay-manual-install/README.md

 This repo has instructions on how to manually install Quay on OpenShift without the use of the Operator and also without the Quay Setup Tool

-**NOTE: this only works for 4.3 and below for now as it uses the old API Spec for Deployments.
-That api was completely deprecated and removed in 4.4 (k8s 1.17) so deployments will fail if using the Deployment resources in this repo.
-Need to update the Deployment Resources with New API spec **

 Create Quay Project.
 ```
 oc new-project quay-enterprise